rmeloamaro/docs/docs/manual/projects/resource-model-sources/azure-aks.md

 6. Click **Review + assign** and then **Save**.

 ### Add AKS Node Source in Runbook Automation
-To configure the Azure AKS Resource Model Source:
+To configure the Azure AKS Node Source:

 1. In your project, go to "Project Settings" > "Edit Nodes".<br>